thomastoye/blog/slick_with_play/slick_with_play.md

     <console>:19: error: Type T cannot be a query condition (only Boolean, Column[Boolean] and Column[Option[Boolean]] are allowed
                   tq.filter(_.id == 2L)

 This is because we forgot we're not working on real Scala collection.
 We're working with Slick here.
 Slick merely provides a collection-like API, that it then translates into SQL queries.
-To do that, it "lifts" types, you can read about that [here](http://slick.typesafe.com/doc/2.1.0/introduction.html#index-6).
+To do that, it "lifts" types, you should read about that [here](http://slick.typesafe.com/doc/2.1.0/introduction.html#index-6) first.
 The take-away is that you can't use `==` because Slick can't override that, instead you should use `===` (and `=!=` instead of `!=`):

     scala> tq.filter(_.id === 2L).run
     res7: Seq[models.Products#TableElementType] = Vector(Product(2,Eggs,A carton of eggs))